 - Zirconia veneers: Zirconia veneers are long-lasting and strong.
 They are designed to cover teeth that have been severely damaged due to decay, chips, or cracks.
 They improve your appearance with their natural look.

-- Lumineers: Lumineers veneers are like porcelain veneers but are much thinner.
+- Lumineers: Lumineers veneers are like porcelain veneers, but are much thinner.
 Their biggest advantages are that they don’t require tooth preparation and are reversible.

 Do Veneers Ruin Your Natural Teeth?

-Do veneers ruin my teeth?
+Do veneers ruin your teeth?
 It is one of the most common questions about veneers.
 The answer is no!
 Veneers don’t ruin your teeth because the dentist just removes a thin layer of your tooth enamel to ensure your veneers bond to the surface of your teeth perfectly.

 Additionally, veneers can protect your natural teeth because they are more durable and stain-resistant.
 So, they actually minimize the risk of cavities, chips, cracks, and other dental issues and help maintain better oral health.

 The Procedure for Getting Dental Veneers

 This procedure starts with an initial consultation with your dentist.
 They evaluate your oral conditions and the shape, size, and color of your teeth.
 Next, they recommend a type that suits your needs.
-The placement procedure may take one to multiple sessions depending on the type of veneers (composite veneers can be completed in one session, while porcelain veneers need more visits).
+The placement procedure may take one to multiple sessions, depending on the type of veneers (composite veneers can be completed in one session, while porcelain veneers need more visits).

 After consultation, your teeth must be prepared for veneers.
 So, the dentist will remove a thin layer of your tooth enamel.
 This stage is necessary for bonding veneers to your teeth.
 After this, your dentist takes an impression of your teeth and sends it to the laboratory where your veneers are made.
-The dental professional may recommend you use temporary veneers until your permanent veneers are made.
-Temporary veneers can protect your natural teeth.

 While your veneers are ready, the application process begins.
 The dental professional will place your veneers and ensure they are fitted to your teeth, then they bond the veneers to your teeth with a specific substance.
 They will test your bite and make some adjustments if needed.
-Looking for a cosmetic dentist in Langley?
-Wondering, “Does veneers ruin your teeth?”
-Get expert advice and flawless results while protecting your natural teeth!

 The Upsides of Dental Veneers